Cyclone Seroja: Indonesia

-Despite calls from several prominent public figures in the province to declare Cyclone Seroja as a national disaster, Governor of East Nusa Tenggara Viktor Laiskodat refused to do so, stating that efforts from the central government were sufficient enough to meet with the needs of the survivors.
+Despite calls from several prominent public figures in the province to declare Cyclone Seroja as a national disaster, Governor of East Nusa Tenggara Viktor Laiskodat refused to do so, stating that efforts from the central government were sufficient to meet the needs of the survivors.

 Controversy

 The lack of warnings by the government prior to the cyclone and no direct response by the local government was criticized by Indonesian netizens and NGOs, such as WALHI, for worsening the effects of the cyclone.
 The hashtag #PrayforNTT became viral in Indonesia on Twitter.
 WALHI pressured the provincial government of the province of East Nusa Tenggara to declare a state of emergency and criticized the lack of a response from the governor there, Viktor Laiskodat.
 The Prosperous Justice Party criticized Indonesian president Joko Widodo for attending the marriage of Indonesian celebrity Atta Halilintar instead of addressing the disaster of Seroja.
 The governor of East Nusa Tenggara declared a state of emergency on 6 April 2021, which was thought to be too late by many.
 People in the affected regions asked President Joko Widodo to come instead of asking local officials to assist because they are considered too slow and uncoordinated.
 A member of the Indonesia National Student Movement from the region harshly criticized the local government and asked the President to directly see and discipline them.

 The destruction that was caused by Cyclone Seroja further exposed the lack of mitigation efforts and the vulnerability of Indonesia to natural disasters.
 On 7 April, due to the perceived unresponsiveness and incompetence from East Nusa Tenggara provincial disaster mitigation agency on the aftermath of Cyclone Seroja, the head of the agency, Thomas Bangke, was fired by the governor.
 A similar course of action was taken by the mayor of Kupang, where the head of the city's regional mitigation agency was fired for being "slow".